 Some of our courses encourage trips outside of the campus.
 If you have a condition that affects your mobility you are advised to contact the Disability Officer.

 Historians have always been valued by employers for their ability to gather, evaluate, interpret and present evidence.
-This has traditionally led them to careers in areas such as politics, public administration and the law.
+This has traditionally led them to careers in areas such as politics, public administration and law.

 Careers directly related to history may be found in academia, archaeology, archive or museum work and librarianship.
 You could also consider opportunities in the media, publishing and teaching.